4W4I5/Semester-8-Notes/PPIT/Sessional 1 Prep/Sessional 1 Prep Notes.md

 | 6                 | Ethical Decisions                  | :warning:          |

 # **Lecture 1: Computing Profession**
-- ### **1 .Professional Issues in Computing**
+## **Professional Issues in Computing**
 - **Why Important?**
 	- Ensures **effective performance** and **growth** in the field.
 	- Encompasses **non-technical aspects** like **ethics**, **laws**, and **organizational structures**.
 	- Examines the **impact of technology on society**.
-	- #### **Computing as a Profession**
+- ### **Computing as a Profession**
 	- **Characteristics of a Profession**:
 		- **Expert Knowledge**: Professions require specialized technical knowledge and skills.
 		- **Special Technical Skills**: In-depth domain expertise necessary for practice.
 		- **Education & Training**: Requires substantial education and continuous learning.
 		- **Autonomy & Self-Governance**: Professionals have independence in their work and control over standards and practices.
 		- **Service to Society**: Professions aim to serve the public good rather than individual interests.
 	- **Attributes of a Mature Profession**:
 		- **Accreditation & Certification**: Formal approval for education and training programs.
 		- **Licensing & Professional Development**: Legal authorization and ongoing learning.
 		- **Code of Ethics**: A set of guidelines to ensure ethical practice.
 		- **Professional Societies**: Organized bodies that support the profession and maintain standards.
-- ### **2.
-Professional Organizations in Computing**
+## **Professional Organizations in Computing**
 - **Functions**:
 	- **Code of Conduct**: Professional bodies regulate behavior and enforce ethical standards.
 	- **Knowledge Dissemination**: Sharing information through publications, conferences, and online platforms.
 	- **Membership Criteria**: Setting standards for entering the profession.
 	- **Advising Government Bodies**: Providing expertise and input on policies and regulations.
 - **Examples**:
 	- **ACM** (Association for Computing Machinery): Focuses on advancing computing as a science and a profession.
 	- **IEEE-CS** (IEEE Computer Society): Supports computer science and technology professionals.
 	- **AAAI** (Association for the Advancement of Artificial Intelligence): Dedicated to advancing AI research.
 	- **AWC** (Association for Women in Computing): Promotes the advancement of women in computing.
 	- **Computing Research Association**: Focuses on enhancing research and education in computing.
-- ### **3.
-Evolution of Professions**
+## **Evolution of Professions**
 - **Revolutions & New Professions**:
 	- **Agrarian Revolution**: The birth of civilization and the emergence of specialized occupations.
 	- **Industrial Revolution**: Rise of capitalism, nation-states, and new technological roles.
 	- **ICT Revolution**: The emergence of the knowledge economy, AI, and data as valuable assets.
 - **Modern Tech Jobs**:
 	- Professions like **Data Scientist**, **Cloud Architect**, **SEO Analyst**, **AI Engineer** have emerged due to technological advancements.
-- ### **4.
-Professional Requirements**
+## **Professional Requirements**
 - **Key Components**:
 	- **Skills & Knowledge**: Essential to develop deep, specialized knowledge through both education and experience.
 		- **Shallow Knowledge**: Can be harmful; professionals must ensure they possess expertise.
 	- **Autonomy**: Professionals have more control over the work they do, in contrast to non-professionals, who follow more structured instructions (e.g., **Lawyer vs. Client**, **Doctor vs. Patient**).
 	- **Code of Conduct**: A set of ethical and professional guidelines that practitioners must follow.
 - **Types of Codes**:
 	- **Professional Code**: Guidelines specific to the profession (e.g., ACM’s Code of Ethics).
 	- **Institutional Code**: Organizational policies that guide behavior.
 	- **Community Code**: Cultural or religious values influencing professional behavior.
-- ### **5.
-Pillars of Professionalism**
+## **Pillars of Professionalism**
-	- #### **1.
+- ### **1.
 Commitment**
 	- Commitment in professionalism requires a voluntary, clear, and well-defined approach.
 When professionals make commitments:
 		- **Willingness**: They must do so without any external pressure or duress.
 This ensures the individual is personally invested in fulfilling the promise.
 		- **Clear Definition**: The terms of commitment should be explicitly agreed upon by all parties involved, including specifying who is responsible for each task and the time frame.
 		- **Public Declaration**: Once a commitment is made, it should be openly stated, either within a team or to the broader organization, to foster transparency.
 		- **Preparation for Challenges**: It’s important not to make commitments hastily.
 Professionals should only promise what they can realistically achieve.
 		- **Re-negotiation**: If a commitment cannot be met, professionals should give prior notice and work towards an alternative solution, showing adaptability.
-	- #### **2.
+- ### **2.
 Integrity**
 	- Integrity is the cornerstone of trust in professionalism.
 It involves:
 		- **Loyalty to Values**: A professional is unwavering in their adherence to values and beliefs, making decisions aligned with ethical standards, even when faced with difficult choices.
 		- **Honesty**: A professional’s word is their bond.
 This includes being transparent and truthful, even when it might be uncomfortable.
 		- **Self-Belief**: Professionals who demonstrate integrity believe in their abilities and approach their work with confidence.
 		- **Corruption-Free**: They remain incorruptible in the face of temptation, ensuring their work reflects the highest standards of ethics.
-		- ##### **Three Maxims of Integrity**:
+	- #### **Three Maxims of Integrity**:
 		1. **Vision**: The ability to see the long-term goals and impact, planning accordingly.
 		2. **Leadership**: Professionals show initiative and the ability to lead and influence others, while exercising autonomy and authority.
 		3. **Love for the Work**: A deep passion and joy for the tasks at hand.
 When professionals love what they do, they work harder and more effectively.
-	- #### **3.
+- ### **3.
 Responsibility**
 	- Responsibility encompasses various aspects of professional life, and a professional must be responsible for both their actions and their outcomes:
 		- **Role & Tasks**: Each professional has a set role, and fulfilling that role is paramount.
 It includes taking ownership of tasks and actions.
 		- **Consequences**: A professional understands the consequences—positive or negative—of their actions.
-		- ##### **Types of Responsibility**:
+	- #### **Types of Responsibility**:
 		- **Professional Responsibility**: Ensures that one upholds high standards and delivers results, contributing to the broader goals of the profession.
 		- **Personal Responsibility**: Acknowledges the importance of personal integrity and self-discipline.
 		- **Communal & Parental Responsibilities**: A professional should also account for their responsibilities to their community and family, recognizing that these spheres influence their professional conduct.
 		- **Professional Responsibilities**:
 			1. **Product Responsibilities**: Ensuring the quality, safety, and effectiveness of the product or service delivered.
 			2. **Service Responsibilities**: Ensuring customer satisfaction and fulfilling service promises.
 			3. **Consequential Responsibilities**: Taking ownership of the long-term impact of one’s work on society, the environment, and other stakeholders.
-	- #### **4.
+- ### **4.
 Accountability**
 	- Accountability is about answering for one’s actions and taking steps to ensure continual improvement.
 The process of accountability includes:
 		- **Measurable Goals**: Setting clear, attainable goals that can be tracked and evaluated.
 		- **Planning**: Professionals need to create detailed plans on how to achieve their goals.
 		- **Progress Reporting**: Constantly assessing one’s progress towards those goals and reporting on it.
 		- **Evaluating and Feedback**: Regular reviews of performance allow for necessary adjustments and improvements.
 		- **Improvement Based on Feedback**: Feedback is an essential part of professional growth.
 Professionals must be open to it and use it to refine their approach.
-		- ##### **Three Key Elements of Accountability**:
+	- #### **Three Key Elements of Accountability**:
 		1. **Outcome Measures**: Specific, reliable, and objective criteria to assess performance.
 		2. **Performance Standards**: These are clear expectations, aligned with the desired outcomes, that guide actions.
 		3. **Incentives and Penalties**: Professionals are motivated by rewards for meeting standards and consequences for failing to meet them, creating a balanced system for continuous growth.
-- ### **6.
-Ethical & Legal Considerations in Computing**
+## **Ethical & Legal Considerations in Computing**
 - **Ethics in Computing**:
 	- **Privacy**: Protecting personal data and user privacy.
 	- **Data Protection**: Ensuring data is secure and handled appropriately.
 	- **Intellectual Property Rights**: Respecting the ownership of ideas and creations.
 	- **Freedom of Information**: Balancing access to information with privacy concerns.
 	- **Contracts & Legal Obligations**: Adhering to legal standards in agreements and business practices.

 ---